Cars (franchise)

-Cars is an animated film series and Disney media franchise set in a world populated by anthropomorphic vehicles created by John Lasseter, Joe Ranft and Jorgen Klubien.
+Cars is an American animated film series and media franchise set in a world populated by anthropomorphic vehicles created by John Lasseter, Joe Ranft and Jorgen Klubien.
 The franchise began with the 2006 film, Cars, produced by Pixar and released by Walt Disney Pictures.
-The film was followed by Cars 2 in 2011.
-A third film, Cars 3, was released in 2017.
+The film was followed by the sequels Cars 2 (2011) and Cars 3 (2017).
 The now-defunct Disneytoon Studios produced the two spin-off films Planes (2013) and Planes: Fire & Rescue (2014).

 The first two Cars films were directed by Lasseter, then-chief creative officer of Pixar, Walt Disney Animation Studios, and Disneytoon Studios, while Cars 3 was directed by Brian Fee, a storyboard artist on the previous installments.
 Lasseter served as executive producer of Cars 3 and the Planes films.
 Together, all three Cars films have accrued over $1.4 billion in box office revenue worldwide while the franchise has amassed over $10 billion in merchandising sales within its first five years.

 History

-The Cars franchise began with the original 2006 film.
+The Cars franchise began with the original Cars.
 At the time, it was Pixar's least well received film by reviewers.

 The short Mater and the Ghostlight was released as an extra on the Cars DVD on November 7, 2006.
 A series of shorts called Cars Toons were produced and aired on the Disney Channel to keep interest up.
 The brand had sold nearly $10 billion in merchandise by the time of the release of Cars 2 in 2011.

 In 2007, Cars Four Wheels Rally ride opened in Disneyland Paris.

 In the summer of 2012, the 12-acre Cars Land theme area opened at Disney California Adventure in Anaheim as the main component of $1-billion park renovation.

 A third film, Cars 3, was announced on October 8, 2015, and was released on June 16, 2017.